priyalpatell/MLFinalProject/README.md

 Option 2:

-$ git pull #gets new changes and does affect your current changes
+$ git pull #gets new changes and could affect your current changes if conflicts occur

 ### Upload your changes to github: